Sayedhellal/Sayed-Hellal-Ahmadi/README.md

 # Sayed Hellal Ahmadi

-**Detail-oriented Business Analyst** with seven years of experience in data collection and analysis, specializing in the mining and petroleum industry.
-Proven ability to communicate insights effectively and collaborate with cross-functional teams to drive business growth.
-Committed to leveraging data-driven insights to inform decision-making and enhance operational efficiency.
+**Detail-oriented Business Analyst** with expertise in Excel, SQL, Tableau, and Power BI.
+My seven years of working experience in collecting data and analyzing data, particularly within the challenging environment of the Ministry of Mining and Petroleum in Afghanistan.
+Attention to detail and quick learning abilities have consistently led to outstanding achievements.
+Adept at clear communication, collaborating effectively in teams, and efficiently collecting data, cleaning data, and analyzing data.

 ## Skills